Dreams Come True, A Parent’s Worst Nightmare & Flying On Your Own

-1. Dream Big.
-When your dreams do come true, then dream some more.
+1. Dreams Come True so Dream Big.
+And subsequently, when your dreams do come true, then dream some more.

 2. Let your musical passion lead you.
 Juggling a music career & your home life is a struggle, a balancing act but it’s all do-able.
-It’s not always a straight road to stardom.
+Additionally, it’s not always a straight road to stardom.
 More often than not, it’s a crooked bumpy road full of dips & climbs.

 4. Founding a new business that is forced to come to a screeching halt before you launch takes innovation and thinking outside the box.
 Giving up on your dream is not an option.

-Jeanette Arsenault Music Services (JAMS) Canada’s story will never be an easy one for me to tell.
+JAMS Canada’s (Jeanette Arsenault Music Services) story will never be an easy one for me to tell.

 Dreams Come True

-I quit my day job in politics on Parliament Hill in Ottawa to follow my heart and fulfill my dream of being a singer-songwriter – a dream that I went on to live out for over 30 years.
+I quit my day job in politics on Parliament Hill in Ottawa to follow my heart and fulfill my dream of being a singer-songwriter.
+This was a dream that I went on to live out for over 30 years.

 Starting out playing mostly cover tunes in bars & lounges, I eventually recorded my own songs with a new dream to release my first album.